 Before I talk about the appropriate tip in Panama, I should mention that in most restaurants you will need to ASK for your bill.
+You may need to raise your hand to get the waiter’s attention.
 To ask for your bill say “La cuenta por favor” (the check please).
 If you don’t ask for your bill, the waiter will not bring it to you.
-You can put la cuenta por favor in to google translate then click on the sound icon to hear the correct way to say the words.
+You can put la cuenta por favor into google translate then click on the sound icon to hear the correct way to say the words.
 Pretending to write on the palm of your hand works as a way to ask for your bill too.

-Keep in mind that most restaurants only accept CASH for payment.
+Keep in mind that many restaurants only accept CASH for payment.
 They will not take credit cards.
 Be sure to ask if they accept credit cards before you order.
+If you see a sign at the door that says Efectivo, it means they take cash only.
+But sometimes they only take cash and there is no sign so it is always a good idea to carry cash with you to pay for your meal.

 Some other words you need to know to understand your bills: